sjeon87/ns-3-dev/src/network/doc/clock-model.rst

 ============================

-This model provides a framework for simulating imperfect hardware clocks within the ns-3 simulator.
+This model provides a framework for simulating imperfect hardware clocks within the ns-3 simulator [1].
 Real-world hardware clocks are not perfect and can suffer from phenomena like **clock skew**, where they run consistently faster or slower than true time.
 This model aims to capture such behavior.